 Determining the return on investment for a prospective property can be tricky, and there are numerous tools and formulas out there that many claim are the “single” perfect trick.
 Cash on cash returns are often heralded as such.
 They’re a great way to estimate the return on investment for cash-based investments, certainly.
 But while they do have their uses, they also have limitations.

-In a nutshell, cash on cash return is cash flow for an investment in a given timeframe divided by the equity invested at the end of the same timeframe.
+Cash on cash return is cash flow for an investment in a given timeframe divided by the equity invested at the end of the same timeframe.
 Cash on cash return is also pre-tax, and it’s most often used by:

 - real estate investors who want to figure out the suitability of potential real estate investments that are primarily or largely bought with cash, or